AdobeDocs/experience-manager-65.pt-BR/help/sites-classic-ui-authoring/classic-personalization-campaigns-teasers-strategy.md

 ---
 title: Teasers e estratégias
 seo-title: Teasers and Strategies
-description: Campanhas costumam usar teasers como um mecanismo para atrair um segmento específico da população visitante até o conteúdo focado em seus interesses.
+description: As campanhas geralmente usam teasers como um mecanismo para atrair um segmento específico da população de visitantes até o conteúdo focado em seus interesses.
 Um ou mais teasers são definidos para uma campanha específica.
 seo-description: Campaigns often use teasers as a mechanism to entice a specific segment of the visitor population through to content focused on their interests.
 One or more teasers are defined for a specific campaign.
 uuid: c78ec858-4b0a-48d5-99b2-5ddd9e15183d
 contentOwner: User